DEVICE: Video vs Direct Laryngoscopy for intubating critically ill adults

 • Patient characteristics were similar across groups, with a mean age of approximately 55 years, a mean BMI of 26.5 kg/m2

-• 70% of intubations occurring in the ED
+• 70% of intubations occurred in the ED

 • Median number of previous intubations performed: 50 vs 50